bdew-hnh/hafen-client/README.md

 * Improved minimap (see below)
 * Completion percent text on items (e.g. in study window)
 * Transfer by highest/lowest QL with mousewheel
+* Nightvision mode (with configurable brightness)
 * Option to always show the long tooltip on items
 * Option to show plant and tree growth stages
 * Option to show damage on objects
 * Option to selectively hide trees, plants, fences and houses
 * Option to hide flavour objects - reduces CPU utilization (taken from romovs client)
-* Orthogonal camera lock mode option (normal, 0/90/180/270, free)
+* Orthogonal camera lock mode option (normal, 0/90/180/270, 8 way, free)
 * Daylight mode - Ctrl+N to toggle (taken from k-t client)
 * Grid overlay (somewhat based on k-t client)
 * Holding down LMB will make character walk in the direction of the cursor